node-machine/driver-interface/README.md

 + [`.releaseConnection()`](./machines/release-connection.js)

 #### Queryable
 Any database which supports the concept of queries, uniqueness constraints, and tables/collections.
-Uses [WLQL](https://github.com/treelinehq/waterline-query-docs) syntax, which is based on [Knex](http://knexjs.org/).
+Uses [WLQL (stage 4 query)](https://github.com/treelinehq/waterline-query-docs) syntax, which is based on [Knex](http://knexjs.org/).

 A driver implements the _Queryable_ IL if it includes all machines nececssary for _Connectable_, in addition to the following:
 + [`.sendNativeQuery()`](./machines/send-native-query.js)